followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/commonAnnotationSettings/series.md

 ===========================================================================

 <!--shortDescription-->
 Anchors the annotation to a series point.
 Accepts the [name](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/series/#name) of the point's series.
-Useful for a multi-series chart.
 <!--/shortDescription-->

 <!--fullDescription-->
-Use this option when the annotation is positioned relative to an [argument](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/annotations/#argument), and several points of different series correspond to this argument.
+Use this option when the annotation is positioned relative to an [argument](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/annotations/#argument).

 For example, the following chart displays two series and an annotation.
 The annotation is positioned relative to the argument `B` but not anchored to any of the two series points that correspond to this argument: